nagyist/tao-user-guide/src/the-basics/items/interaction-types/associate-interaction.md

 # Associate Interaction #

->The Associate Interaction Item demonstrates the test-taker's ability to match words or phrases that are associative with each other.
+>An Associate Interaction demonstrates the Test-taker's ability to match words or phrases that are similar in some way (*associative*) with each other.

-**Step 1:** From the Common Interactions menu in the Library Panel, drag the *Associate* icon onto the blank Item and drop the resulting box in the blue field that appears when you drag the *Choice* element over it.
+**Step 1:** From the Common Interactions menu in the Library Panel, drag the *Associate* icon onto the blank Item and drop it in the blue field that appears when you drag this icon over it.

 This opens a new Associate Interaction window.
-By default, the window begins on Question mode (rather than Response mode) and two *answer tile* options appear below an empty question field, which by default should be where the cursor is located.
+By default, the window begins on Question mode (rather than *Response* mode) and two *answer tile* options appear below an empty question field, which by default should be where the cursor is located.

 **Step 2:** Fill in the question field describing the associations (matches) being sought.

 This could be in the form of a question ("Which country goes with which capital city?") or instructional ("Match the country with the capital city.").

 **Step 3:** Fill in the *answer tiles* for the question.
-If more than two are needed (as will often be the case), select *Add choice* however many times is needed to provide all the options to be made available for the test-taker.
+If more than two are needed (as will often be the case), select *Add choice* however many times is needed to provide all the options to be made available for the Test-taker.

 Often the best strategy is to add the appropriate matches first (in the example above, the correct countries and capitals) in separate tiles, and then add the incorrect (unmatched) options after that.